ASSERT-KTH/Vecogen/README.md

 - 'verify'          : Verifies the given .c and .h file.
 - 'list_dir'        : Lists the files given in a directory, where the directory is described by the -d flag
 - 'generate_prompt' : Generates a prompt for the user to given an .h file
+- 'generate_code"   : Generates the code for the given .h file using Large Language models.
+Requires the API key to be set.

 # Existing flags
 - '-c' : The .c file